Chakradhar-Jeereddy/k8-resources/configmap/configuration.md

 - ConfigMaps are used by Pods to configure containers.

 ***Purpose:*** Use a ConfigMap for setting configuration data separately from application code.
-***Example:*** You developped an application that look into env named DB_HOST.
-Locally you set
-               the variable to localhost.
-In clould this env as to refer to service that exposes database component to your cluster.
-In this case, put the variable in configMap and not in Dockerfile, so you don't have to rebuild the image to change the ENV.
-               Like cart needs catalogue informatation.
+***Example:*** You developed an application that looks for an environment variable named `DB_HOST`.
+Locally, you set this variable to `localhost`.
+In the cloud, this environment variable must refer to a Service that exposes the database component to the cluster.
+In this case, the variable should be placed in a ConfigMap rather than in the Dockerfile, so you don’t need to rebuild the image to change the environment value.
+For example, a cart service needs catalogue service information.

 ***Differences:*** Unlike most of the k8s objects that have a ***spec***, a configMap has ***data**
                    and ***bindaryData*** fields.
 Both accepts key-value pairs as their values Data field accepts UTF-8 strings and binaryData field accepts base64 strings.